PART THREE– Israel to Bernalillo (cont.)

 We were at an Egged bus station in Beersheba with Paul, and a crowd was shoving and pushing to get on board (not an unusual sight in Israel).
 I then saw, as though it was in America, even perhaps in other parts of the world, Jews trying to cram onto buses to escape to Israel.
 They were fleeing persecution and destruction, but it seemed they had waited too long; it was too late for most.

 At the time (1979), it was difficult to imagine it could be that way for Jews in America.
-Things have changed in thirty years and are changing all the more rapidly.
+Things have changed in thirty years and are changing more rapidly.

 Many were the times there seemed to be the possibility or promise of a lasting relationship when we met someone, but in all those instances, it was never to be.
 At some point after meeting Paul, we enquired of the Lord about him and Marilyn heard that he would be our friend.
 While this was true, he was to become much more than a friend.